-- Gross profit as a percentage of revenue decreased due to less favorable product and geographic mix, including fewer sales of core switching products as a percentage of total revenue, increased charges related to losses on committed customer sales contracts and higher charges relating to warranty. - Gross profit on products as a percentage of product revenue decreased due to less favorable product and geographic mix, increased charges related to losses on committed customer sales contracts and higher charges relating to warranty. - Gross profit on services as a percentage of services revenue remained largely unchanged year-over-year.
+- Gross profit as a percentage of revenue decreased due to less favorable product mix, including fewer sales of core switching products as a percentage of total revenue, higher charges relating to warranty, and lower service margins.
+Gross profit as a percentage of revenue for fiscal 2008 reflects a \$4.2 million increase in product cost of goods sold related to the revaluation of acquired WWP inventory due to purchase accounting rules. - Gross profit on products as a percentage of product revenue decreased due to less favorable product mix, including fewer sales of core switching products as a percentage of total revenue, and higher charges relating to warranty.
+Gross profit as a percentage of revenue for fiscal 2008 reflects a \$4.2 million increase in product cost of goods sold related to the revaluation of acquired WWP inventory due to purchase accounting rules. - Gross profit on services as a percentage of services revenue decreased due to higher costs related to deployment services.